Disputes

 The PPRO global API will notify you via webhooks each time a dispute is opened, action taken or update received.

-Finally, the global disputes platform will notify you via webhook whenever a chargeback or chargeback reversal is settled with PPRO.
+Finally, the PPRO global API will notify you via webhook whenever a chargeback or chargeback reversal is settled with PPRO.
 The different chargeback timings are explained in more details in the chargebacks page.

 Supported Payment Methods